 98% don’t know the adidas tagline vs Nike's 12.8%

 Focusing on values

 I wanted to explore this issue further so we decided to conduct a second round of interviews solely focusing on how adidas communicates its values.

 In the second round of interviews, participants explained Nike showcases their values and support more effectively and more often than adidas.
 Participants explained that Nike is a more vocal brand when it comes to advocating for diversity, and inclusion.
 While adidas isn't communicating in an impactful way.
 Currently adidas’ “core belief” is “Through sport, we have the power to change lives...”, but not many are aware of their initiatives.

 “[Nike] is more widely recognized for not just sports but also their social messaging … Everyone remembers that Nike advertisement, especially Colin Kaepernick … that was a big thing that still is a big thing”

 - The Researcher

-When asked adidas tagline 23 people responded adidas is all in.
-This is the result their 2011 campaign in which they showed everyday people and celebrities training and showed cased the tagline "adidas is all in".
+It is paramount that adidas chooses Marco and Mirco influencers that demonstrate their values and use their tagline “Impossible Is Nothing” consistently.
+We also have primary research this works well, when participants were asked adidas’ tagline 23 people responded “adidas is all in”.
+This is the result of their 2011 campaign in which they showed everyday people and celebrities training and showed cased the tagline "adidas is all in".